Menu

 • Investigate sources including analysis of artist reference

-• Write about how their research has inspired ideas for their own work
+• Collect information about the background knowledge of artists’ and write about how their research has inspired ideas for their own work

 • Use primary and secondary sources to begin to develop their practical work